OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 -------------

-If you are writing a test of a GRASS module, create a Python script with the content derived from the example bellow.
+If you are writing a test of a GRASS module, create a Python script with the content derived from the example below.
 When using existing existing maps, suppose you are in North Carolina SPM GRASS sample location.